melexis/warnings-plugin/README.rst

 Store All Counted Warnings
 --------------------------

-Use `-o, --output <file_path>` to let the plugin write all counted warnings as strings to a file.
+Use `-o, --output <file_path>` to let the plugin write all counted warnings/failures as strings to a file.

 =======================
 Issues and New Features